lucas-inocencio/data-structures/README.md

 # Data Structures

-A library of data structures built with JavaScript and CommonJS.
+A library of data structures built with JavaScript language and CommonJS modules.

-It is primary based on David Mount's lecture notes.
+It's primary based on David Mount's lecture notes.

 Under construction.